bluesky/tiled/docs/source/how-to/read-custom-formats.md

 have no file extension or to _override_ the determination based file extension if it is wrong.

-If the Python script `custom.py` must be placed in the same directory as `config.yml`, Tiled will find it.
+If the Python script `custom.py` is placed in the same directory as `config.yml`, Tiled will find it.
 (Tiled temporarily adds the directory containing the configuration file(s) to the Python import path while it parses the configuration.)